satankov/spi3n/README.md

 This is the simpliest baseline example for phase prediction.
 It contains customizable notebook for training `baseline.ipynb` and `analyse_results.ipynb` to analyse NN outputs and extract critical exponent.

+### MC/
+This folder contains scripts for data generation.
+TBD.

 ## Contact